MckinleyWood/perceptual-visualizer/README.md

 This should produce a folder called `output` with the same format as `example_output`.

 ### Step 4: TouchDesigner
 This project uses [TouchDesigner](https://derivative.ca/showcase) to generate the visuals.
 The free version (which is more than fine for this application) can be downloaded [here](https://derivative.ca/download).
-After installing TouchDesigner, all you need to do is open the `visual_generator.toe` file, click on the `masta` node, and then type the (exact!) name of the file you have just run `pvis.py` on, minus the extension.
+After installing TouchDesigner, all you need to do is open the `visual_generator.toe` file, zoom out until you see a node called `masta`, select it, press `p` to bring up the paramter menu, and then type the (exact!) name of the file you have just run `pvis.py` on, minus the extension.
 You can then press `f1` to fullscreen the output.
 More experienced TouchDesigner users can go in and change things like the colours of the shapes or make it output a video file, but we currently have not implemeted a super easy way to do that.

 ### Step 5: Command-line Arguments
 Additional command-line arguments may be provided to the program to change certain behaviours.
 Below are a few examples: